 My research revolves around questions about the changing cryosphere and time-varying topography with a particular interest in the contribution of glaciers and ice sheets to sea level rise.
-I also have a developing research track deciphering the processes involved with cascading hazards such as tsunamis, landslides, and coastal inundation.
-My lab combines fieldwork with geodetic and remote sensing tools and high performance computing resources to examine changing topography at a variety of scales.
-These changes are driven by a variety of mechanisms such as melting or accelerating glacier ice, eroding permafrost, and seismic events, processes that have a direct impact on society.
+I am also working on deciphering the processes involved with cascading hazards.
+These occur when one type of disaster spawns a chain of other hazards.
+For example, a wildfire on a mountainside may lead to a landslide which may block a river which may pose a flood hazard.
+My "4D-Lab" combines fieldwork with geodetic and remote sensing tools and high-performance computing resources to examine changing topography at a variety of scales.
+These changes are driven by a variety of mechanisms such as melting or accelerating glacier ice, thawing and eroding permafrost, and seismic events.
+These processes have a direct impact on society.

-I am working on several diverse projects, almost all focused on the use of remote sensing.
+I work on a diverse range of Earth Science projects, most of which apply remote sensing.
 Together with colleagues at the Jet Propulsion Laboratory, I am examining the contribution of glaciers and mountain ice caps to sea level rise over the last half century.
-I am also working on a project using deep-learning techniques to extract topography from archived Antarctic aerial photos from the mid 20th Century.
+I continue to work on a project to extract topography from archived Antarctic aerial photos from the mid 20th Century.
 These projects will provide calibration and validation targets for sophisticated ice models.
-I continue to work on the POLENET project to refine ice histories and Earth rheological models for both Greenland and Antarctica.
+My students and I continue to work on the POLENET and ArcticDEM projects to refine recent ice histories and Earth rheological models for both Greenland and Antarctica.